Western Sydney: Languages

+Western Sydney also has the world's largest concentration of Neo-Mandaic speakers, almost all of whom are immigrants from Ahvaz, Iran.
+Many of them are members of the priestly Choheili family.

 Religion

 Western Sydney is the most religious and socially conservative region in Sydney.
 Previously, the districts of Ku-ring-gai Council, Hornsby Shire and The Hills Shire in the north were the most religious areas in Sydney, and were formerly known as being part of Sydney's "bible belt".
 Today however, the western suburbs have become Sydney's so-called believer belt, with a high proportion of believers found in a band of suburbs that span the cities of Liverpool, Fairfield, Cumberland and Canterbury-Bankstown.

 According to the Bureau of Statistics, areas with the highest percentage of Christians were found in the western and south-western suburbs such as, Bossley Park (85%), Grasmere (82.3%), Theresa Park (81.1%), Abbotsbury (81%) and Horsley Park (79.6%), with the most popular denominations being Catholic and Anglican, respectively.
 The suburbs east of those, in the City of Canterbury-Bankstown and Camden Council, had a high amount of Islamic adherents, such as Lakemba (59.2%), South Granville (49%) and Old Guildford (45.9%).

 Buddhism was the common response in the suburbs of Cabramatta, Canley Vale and Canley Heights, with 43.0%, 37.1% and 38.4% adhering to it, respectively.
 In Harris Park, to the northwest, Hinduism was the common religion with 44.8% of its inhabitants practicing it.
 Westmead (40.8%), Parramatta (28.5%) and Rosehill (24.0%) also had Hinduism as the most common faith.

+Western Sydney has the world's largest concentration of Mandaean priests, who are responsible for overseeing rituals in Mandaeism.
+Mandaean mandis (temples) in Western Sydney include Ganzibra Dakhil Mandi, Yahya Yuhana Mandi, and Wallacia Mandi.